jeffgbutler/CarvelWorkshop/kapp/README.md

 You can see that kapp has determined that the namespace and deployment are already in the cluster, so only the service needs to be created.

 Now let's scale up the application.
-Change the number of replicas in [kuard-application/deployment.yaml](kuard-application/deployment.yaml) to 2, then run the same deployment command as above.
+Change the number of replicas in [kuard-application/deployment.yaml](kuard-application/deployment.yaml) to 3, then run the same "kapp deploy" command as above.
 The output is as follows:

 ![kapp step 3](images/kapp-step3.png)